24/7 Emergency Care & Ambulatory Services

 Room Reservations at Hannah-Lee House

 All room reservations for the Hannah-Lee House can be made by calling the Bassett Admitting Office at 607-0547-3355.
 Rooms are available for a cost of $60 per night per room.
-Patients unable to pay $60 will be charged on a sliding scale based on their ability to pay.
+Patients with active Medicaid coverage will be charged $30 per night per room.
 Reservations should be made as soon as you know you will be visiting Bassett Medical Center.
 Patients are given priority in room reservations and room use/occupation.
 Family members are welcome to stay in as many rooms as necessary in the Hannah-Lee House.
 However, if another patient needs a room, family members not sharing a room with a patient will be asked to find alternate accommodations.

 Please check in at the admitting/reception desk in the lobby of the Department of Emergency and Trauma Services within Bassett Medical Center.

 Parking & Transportation